 In 2010, New York State passed the Electronic Equipment Recycling and Reuse Act, which ensures that manufacturers are responsible for the recycling costs of electronics, whether physically or financially.
 This law, which went into effect April 2011, is a release from the cost burden of handling and recycling the electronic waste stream for many municipalities.
 According to the law, residents will have access to convenient drop-off locations at no charge.
 That, along with a phased in electronics ban from municipal solid waste, will incentivize recycling of e-waste and put the costs onto the manufacturers.
-There are currently several take-back locations in Onondaga County for e-waste.
+There are currently several take-back locations in Onondaga County for e-waste; OCRRA advises residents of these convenient locations.

 Also in 2010, New York State adopted legislation to require the recycling of rechargeable batteries to be provided by the manufacturers, physically or financially.
 Beginning in late 2011, the NYS Rechargeable Battery Recycling Act banned the disposal of any rechargeable batteries in NYS.
 This new law means that manufacturers are providing outlets for recycling at all retail locations that sell rechargeable batteries at no charge to the consumer.
-The law intends to ensure that harmful rechargeable batteries stay out of the waste stream and that residents and businesses have easy access to recycling options.
+The law intends to ensure that rechargeable batteries, which may contain heavy metals, stay out of the waste stream and that residents and businesses have easy access to recycling options.
 In addition to the ten local stores that partner with OCRRA to recycle rechargeable batteries, there are now several retail locations that accept them as well.

-OCRRA is an active member of the Product Stewardship Institute, a national non-profit group which partners with local government agencies to advocate for EPR policies.
+OCRRA is an active member of the New York Product Stewardship Council, a statewide, non-profit group which partners with local government agencies to advocate for EPR policies.
 In the future, OCRRA hopes to see further discussion of New York State EPR laws, particularly for mercury-containing devices, such as old thermostats, thermometers and fluorescent light bulbs; CFC-containing appliances, such as air conditioners; old appliances; oil-based paint and packaging.

-COMMUNITY EVENTS AND PUBLIC OUTREACH
+> COMMUNITY EVENTS AND PUBLIC OUTREACH

 OCRRA is committed to maintaining high levels of community participation through its recycling program.
-In 2011, OCRRA's recycling team participated in numerous area events and fairs, including the Taste of Westcott Street (for Syracuse University students), Huntington Family Center Picnic (for Syracuse's Near Westside residents), Youth Day BBQ and CNY Blooms.
+In 2012, OCRRA's recycling team participated in numerous area events and fairs, including the Taste of Westcott Street (for Syracuse University students), Huntington Family Center Picnic (for Syracuse's Near Westside residents), Youth Day BBQ and CNY Blooms.
 A variety of recycling information was distributed including blue bins, recycling instructions and numerous recycling-related promotional items.
 OCRRA interacted with thousands of people at these events.

 In addition to events, OCRRA Recycling Specialists conducted multiple presentations to a wide variety of audiences, including school-age children, business office staff, teachers, Rotary Clubs and neighborhood groups.
 These presentations all provided information about the recycling program, as well as the importance of environmental stewardship.
-(At right: Recycling Specialist Sarah Stewart presents to local 6th graders about vermicomposting at the Green Lakes State Park Environmental Field Days in October 2011.)
+At right: OCRRA delivers winter clothing to LeMoyne Elementary school that was collected through the Agency's efforts.

-OCRRA Recycling Specialists also shared their expertise with the recycling community by presenting at various conferences in 2011, including the Federation of NY Solid Waste Associations Conference and the New York Association for Reduction, Reuse and Recycling Conference.
+OCRRA Recycling Specialists also shared their expertise with the recycling community by presenting at various conferences in 2012, including the annual Federation of NY Solid Waste Associations Conference.